Kaito Streets: Personal life

 On 24 July 2021, Streets in his Olympic debut, went viral on TikTok after he posted a video of him getting hit in his groin by Eli Dershwitz.
-The video amassed 6.4 million views and 1.2 million likes.
+The video amassed 6.5 million views and 1.2 million likes.
 His TikTok account and many of his videos showcasing his experience at the Olympics were picked up by a number of news outlets including E!
-News, New York Times and Nylon.
+News, The New York Times and Nylon.

+Away from fencing

+He joined SASUKE 39 at 28 December 2021.He has given number 83.
+He failed Stage 1 at Dragon Glider.